ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 internally inconsistent, or to be inconsistent with the later use of the API by the application.
 Application developers can reduce inconsistency by only using the most stringent preference levels when failure to meet the property would break the application's functionality.
-For example, it can set the Selection Property "Reliable Data Transfer", which is a core assumption of many application protocols, as Required.
+For example, they can set the Selection Property "Reliable Data Transfer", which is a core assumption of many application protocols, as Required.
 Implementations of this interface should also raise any detected errors in configuration as early as possible, to help